JetBrains/kotlin-web-site/docs/reference/kotlin-osgi.md

 compile "org.jetbrains.kotlin:kotlin-osgi-bundle:$kotlinVersion"
 ```

-To exclude default kotlin libraries that comes as transitive dependencies you can use the following approach
+To exclude default Kotlin libraries that comes as transitive dependencies you can use the following approach

 ```groovy
 dependencies {